Table of Contents

 15.1.2.
-If an Extension Lecturer is absent from work due to a medically-related emergency or bereavement for a period not to exceed five (5) days, this is not considered sick time off and therefore not deducted as such.
+If an Extension Lecturer is absent from work due to a medically-related emergency for themselves or a family member as defined in Article 2 or bereavement time off for a family member as defined in Article 2 for a period not to exceed five (5) days, this is not considered sick time off and therefore not deducted as such.
 Substitutes will be provided whenever possible and the Extension Lecturer must notify Management at the earliest possible time in case of absence.

 15.2.
 Family Medical Leave.

 15.2.1.
 Family Medical Leave Act (FMLA).
 The Employer agrees to comply with the provisions of the Family Medical Leave Act.
-FMLA entitlement is calculated on a rolling backward basis.
+FMLA entitlement is calculated on a rolling backward 12-month period.

 Extension Lecturers may use available sick time off during FMLA.
 To apply for FMLA and/or sick time off, the Extension Lecturer must follow the request process as referenced on the Academic Human Resources website.

-15.6.
+15.7.
 Civil Duty Time Off.
-Extension Lecturers are eligible for paid leave to serve on a jury or to exercise other subpoenaed civil duties.
+Extension Lecturers are eligible for paid time off to serve on a jury or to exercise other subpoenaed civil duties.
 In order to be approved, Extension Lecturers must submit their request for Civil Duty Time Off to the Senior Director of IELP via email as soon as they receive notice from the court and then provide documentation from the court that they served during the period requested.